simeononsecurity/simeononsecurity.ch/content/articles/powershell-security-best-practices-safeguarding/index.en.md

 Code signing plays a crucial role in ensuring the integrity and authenticity of PowerShell scripts.
 Follow these best practices for code signing:

 1. **Obtain a code signing certificate**: Acquire a code signing certificate from a trusted certificate authority (CA) to sign your scripts.
-This certificate confirms that your scripts come from a trusted source and have not been tampered with.
+This certificate confirms that your scripts come from a trusted source and haven't been tampered with.
 For example, you can obtain a code signing certificate from **DigiCert** or **GlobalSign**.

 2. **Sign all scripts**: Sign all your PowerShell scripts, including those intended for internal use.
 By signing all scripts, you establish a consistent security practice and prevent unauthorized or modified scripts from running.
 To sign a script, you can use the **Set-AuthenticodeSignature** cmdlet and provide the path to your code signing certificate.

 3. **Verify code signing certificates**: Before executing a signed script, verify the code signing certificate used to sign it.
 PowerShell provides the `Get-AuthenticodeSignature` cmdlet to check the signature of a script and validate its authenticity.
-You can use this cmdlet to ensure that the script you are about to execute is signed by a trusted source.
+You can use this cmdlet to ensure that the script you're about to execute is signed by a trusted source.

 By following these best practices for code signing, you can enhance the security of your PowerShell scripts and ensure that they come from a trusted and unaltered source.